 - D5.2 A student may submit the thesis for examination any time from one month before the end of the standard period and must submit before the expiry of the maximum period of registration. - D5.3 A student may apply to suspend their studies for a specified period of time.
 Any period of suspension must be agreed with the supervisory team and approved by the relevant School Research Degrees Committee (SRDC).
 The maximum length of time that may be approved is 12 months over the course of registration.
 Further periods of suspended study will only be considered in exceptional circumstances and must be approved by the University Research Degrees Committee.
 Time elapsed during a period of suspension will not count as part of the period of study in Regulation D5.1.
-The student's situation will continue to be monitored by the relevant SRDC to ensure that appropriate support is in place when study is resumed. - D5.4 Under exceptional circumstances, a student may be permitted to extend their maximum registration period.
-Applications must be submitted for consideration by Research Degrees Committee no later than three months before the maximum registration period (as specified in Regulation D5.1) has elapsed.
+The student's situation will continue to be monitored by the relevant SRDC to ensure that appropriate support is in place when study is resumed. - Under exceptional circumstances, a student may be permitted to extend their maximum registration period.
+Applications must be submitted for consideration by the University Research Degrees Committee at least three months before the existing maximum end date.